civicrm/civicrm-sysadmin-guide/docs/integration/drupal/index.md

 The next time a user who's contact is in the CiviCRM group logs in, they will be granted the role that you have associated with the group.
 If you remove them from the group, the next time they log in, the role will be removed.

-!!!note
+!!! note
     Unlike CiviMember Role Sync which has configureable options for when the synchronization happens, CiviGroup Role Sync only  synchronizes on user login.
 What this means is that if you have really long cookies on your site, and don't close users sessions, a user could stay logged in and continue to have a role in drupal even after you have removed the user from the associate group in CiviCRM.

 ## CiviMember Roles Sync